Salman Gambarov: Biography

 Salman Gambarov is a creative person without habitual frames.
 His jazz is colorful and fine.
-It is interesting for many, but not understandable for everybody, because Salman does not play with public for applause.
+It is interesting for many, but not understandable for everybody, because Salman does not play in public for applause.
 His aspiration for folk jazz is revealed in a soundtrack written by film to a silent film "Latif" and also in a "East or West?" project music to which was written in a London studio called "The Premises, in 2000.